Phillip Davey: World War I

 On the night of 3 January 1918, near Warneton, when on patrol one of our men was badly wounded by machine gun fire.
 On seeing this from a forward post, L/Cpl Davey crawled out through our wire to a distance of 60 yards and with another NCO brought in the wounded man.
 This was done under a bright moon and under heavy enemy machine gun fire.
 The work of this NCO was greatly admired by his officers and all who witnessed it.

 Davey was promoted to corporal on 24 April 1918, and that night the 10th Battalion conducted an operation near Méteren.
 The following month he was detached to Tidworth in England as an instructor, but returned to his unit at his own request on 23 June.
 Five days later, he was with his battalion during a "peaceful penetration" operation near Merris.
-Over the previous 18 months, the 10th Battalion had developed raising and patrolling skills that were critical in this type of more open warfare.
+Over the previous 18 months, the 10th Battalion had developed raiding and patrolling skills that were critical in this type of more open warfare.
 The 10th's commanding officer, Lieutenant Colonel Maurice Wilder-Neligan, initially ordered a platoon to secure a position around a hedge.
 As this was successful, and another platoon achieved similar success, he then committed two companies to the operation, covered by a smoke screen and trench mortar fire.
 One platoon reached the hedge, and began to dig in, when a nearby machine gun opened fire, killing the platoon commander, causing other casualties and scattering the platoon.
 Davey then went forward alone twice, and using hand grenades, killed the crew and captured the machine gun.
 He then turned it on a German counter-attack, which was repelled.